 Any number of values can be given for notation separated by whitespace; all of those given and understood by a MathML renderer should be rendered.
 Each should be rendered as if the others were not present; they should not nest one inside of the other.
 For example, notation="circle box" should result in circle and a box around the contents of menclose; the circle and box may overlap.
 This is shown in the first example below.
+Of the predefined notations, only "radical" is affected by the directionality (see Section 3.1.5.1).

 When notation has the value "longdiv", the contents are drawn enclosed by a long division symbol.
 A complete example of long division is accomplished by also using mtable and malign.
 When notation is specified as "actuarial", the contents are drawn enclosed by an actuarial symbol.
 A similar result can be achieved with the value "top right".
-The case of notation="radical" is equivalent to the msqrt schema (and thus affected by the directionality).
+The case of notation="radical" is equivalent to the msqrt schema.